deathart/BlogCI4/README.md

 ```

 # Themes and languages
-- Themes : To modify or add a new theme, this can be found in the folder: `public/themes/` (Provisional).
+- Themes : To modify or add a new theme, this can be found in the folder: `resources/themes/` & `resources/assets/`.
-- Language : To modify or add a new language, this can be found in the folder: `application/Languages/` (Provisional).
+- Language : To modify or add a new language, this can be found in the folder: `resources/Languages/`.

 # Server Requirements
 [PHP](http://php.net) version 7.1 or newer is required, with the *intl* extension installed.
 [Why 7.1](https://gophp71.org/)?